-Remove the fuel tank (see this chapter).
+Remove the fuel tank (see Fuel Tank Removal).

 Gasoline is extremely flammable and can be explosive under certain conditions.
 Make sure the area is well-ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.
 Do not smoke.
 Turn the ignition switch OFF.
 Disconnect the battery (-) terminal.